decipheremory/wintersad/README.md

 The Header module requires a few props.
 Below are brief explanation as to what they are and their usage.

 * **user** User auth object.
-* **notification** Notification messages associated to user's account.
+* **profileUrl** User Profile URL Endpoint.
+Please set this within the appConfig.js file as a configurable prop.
-* **defaultContext** Default location context.
-This generally set as a one time and is the name of the application.
+* **appId** Application id.
+Please set this within the appConfig.js file as a configurable prop.
-* **searchDisabled** Default to false.
+* **searchDisabled** [Optional] Default to false.
 Changing the boolean to {true} will hide the contextual search component within the header.
-* **toolbarDisabled** Default to false.
+* **toolbarDisabled** [Optional] Default to false.
 Changing the boolean to {true} will hide the secondary toolbar below the header.

 ## Installation